Nawaz insists on going back to Kot Lakhpat Jail

 Ag NNI

-LAHORE: Former premier Nawaz Sharif insisted on going back to the Kot Lakhpat Jail instead of being shifted to the Punjab Institute of Cardiology (PIC) from the Services Hospital, sources informed the Geo News on Wednesday.
+LAHORE: Former premier Nawaz Sharif insisted on going back to Kot Lakhpat Jail instead of being shifted to the Punjab Institute of Cardiology from the Services Hospital, sources informed Geo News Wednesday.

 Ag NNI

-LAHORE: Former premier Nawaz Sharif insisted on going back to the Kot Lakhpat Jail instead of being shifted to the Punjab Institute of Cardiology (PIC) from the Services Hospital, sources informed the Geo News on Wednesday.
+LAHORE: Former premier Nawaz Sharif insisted on going back to Kot Lakhpat Jail instead of being shifted to the Punjab Institute of Cardiology from the Services Hospital, sources informed Geo News Wednesday.